AlexWiigs/OptimalDesigns-MATLAB/docs/DesignProblem.md

 ### Cover DesignProblem with grid points

-The `gridPoints()` method gets an integer which represents the amount of evenly spaced points to split each variable into and returns them as a $v \times
+The `gridPoints()` method gets an integer, `u_dim` which represents the amount of evenly spaced points to split each variable into and returns them as a
-\binom{v + d}{d}$ matrix.
+$u_{dim}^{v}$ matrix.
 Each row in the matrix represents a point in the resulting lattice grid.
 This function is very useful for using CVXSolver or estimating the response variance of the regression model.

 **Example:**